 Averaging out could be very deadly if your prediction is wrong about the company.
 If stock prices start falling again then you will lose double of the previous invested amount.

-An investor should always know the answer this question: why he purchased this particular stock at first place?
+An investor should always know the answer to this question: why he purchased this particular stock at first place?